The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Introduction

 \section{Introduction}

 Galaxy clusters are excellent probes of the large-scale structure of the Universe due to their rarity, masses and preferential position at the knots of the cosmic web \citep[e.g.][]{Allen11}.
-Their extended gaseous atmospheres consisting of X-ray emitting plasma, known as the intra-cluster medium (ICM), play a key role in the evolution of large structures, since processes such as mergers, gas accretion from the cosmic web and feedback all leave signatures in the distribution and properties of this gas.
+Their extended gaseous atmospheres consisting of X-ray emitting plasma, known as the intra-cluster medium (ICM), play a key role in our understanding of the evolution of large structures, since processes such as mergers, gas accretion from the cosmic web and feedback all leave signatures in the distribution and properties of this gas.

-Various X-ray telescopes (e.g. \textit{XMM-Newton}, \textit{Chandra}, \textit{Suzaku}, SRG/eROSITA) have studied the ICM and its thermal and chemical properties across spatial and mass scales \citep[e.g.][and references therein]{Kravtsov12,Mernier18c,Walker19,Mernier23}.
-However, the low CCD spectral resolution ($\sim$120~eV) of the detectors so far limits the scope of X-ray analyses.
-For example, at CCD resolution, the dynamical state of the gas is hard to assess, as direct measurements of the gas motions cannot be resolved but for very high speeds; similarly, neighbouring emission lines may get blended, complicating the recovery of e.g. the abundances of various elemental species and the extent of the multi-phase thermal structure of the gas.
+Various X-ray telescopes (e.g. \textit{XMM-Newton}, \textit{Chandra}, \textit{Suzaku}, \textit{SRG/eROSITA}) have studied the ICM and its thermal and chemical properties across spatial and mass scales \citep[e.g.][and references therein]{Kravtsov12,Mernier18c,Walker19,Mernier23}.
+However, the low spectral resolution of the CCD detectors ($\sim$120~eV) so far limits the scope of X-ray analyses.
+For example, at CCD resolution, the dynamical state of the gas is hard to assess, as it lacks the spectral resolution for a direct measurement of gas motions from the Doppler shifts of spectral lines.
+Similarly, neighbouring emission lines may get blended, complicating the recovery of e.g. the abundances of various elemental species and the extent of the multi-phase thermal structure of the gas.
 As a result, many simplifying assumptions, such as coupling individual abundances to Iron (Fe) or assuming single temperature gas, have been routinely made.

 In the current and upcoming new era of high-resolution X-ray spectroscopy, from \textit{Hitomi} to missions such as \textit{XRISM}\footnote{\url{https://www.xrism.jaxa.jp/en/}} and \textit{newAthena}, these issues can be addressed.
 For example, as shown for Perseus, \textit{Hitomi}'s spectral resolution of $\sim$ 5~eV revealed a wealth of previously-unresolved spectral lines of different species in the $1.8-9$~keV band \citep[][]{HitomiColab17}. \textit{XRISM} has further promised to break the degeneracies in the thermal structure of the gas by providing robust measurements of the various thermal components in clusters.